Adalberto Jordan: District court service

 On March 15, 1999, President Bill Clinton nominated Jordan to the seat on the United States District Court for the Southern District of Florida that had been vacated by Judge Lenore Carrero Nesbitt.
 Jordan was confirmed to the federal bench by the United States Senate on September 8, 1999, by a 93–1 vote, with then-Senator Bob Smith of New Hampshire as the lone dissenting vote.
 Jordan received his commission on September 9, 1999.
-His service as a district court judge was terminated on February 24, 2012 when he was elevated to the United States Court of Appeals for the Eleventh Circuit.
+His service as a district court judge was terminated on February 24, 2012 when he was elevated to the court of appeals.

 Eleventh Circuit service

-In May 2011, the South Florida Daily Business Review reported that Jordan was being vetted by the Federal Bureau of Investigation in anticipation of President Obama nominating Jordan to a vacancy on the United States Court of Appeals for the Eleventh Circuit created Judge Susan H. Black assumed senior status in February 2011.
+In May 2011, the South Florida Daily Business Review reported that Jordan was being vetted by the Federal Bureau of Investigation in anticipation of President Obama nominating Jordan to a vacancy on the United States Court of Appeals for the Eleventh Circuit created by Judge Susan H. Black, who assumed senior status in February 2011.
 On August 2, 2011, President Barack Obama nominated Jordan for the judgeship.

 On October 13, 2011, the Senate Judiciary Committee approved his nomination by a voice vote.
 On February 9, 2012, Senate Majority Leader Harry Reid moved to invoke cloture on Jordan's nomination, thereby cutting off debate and ending a Republican filibuster of Jordan's nomination.
-A cloture vote took place on February 13, 2012, which was invoked by an 89–5 vote.
-On February 15, 2012, the United States Senate confirmed Jordan to the seat on the Eleventh Circuit by a 94–5 vote.
+On February 13, 2012, the United States Senate invoked cloture on his nomination by an 89–5 vote.
+On February 15, 2012, Jordan was confirmed by a 94–5 vote.
 Jordan received his judicial commission on February 17, 2012.